Alberto-Hache/Lil-Grid-Lab/Backlog.md

 Future:

-* Extract strings with program name, version, etc ("Lil' ASCII Lab"...). from code.
+* Extract strings with program name, version, etc ("Lil' Grid Lab"...). from code.
 * Add logging (using standard 'logging' module).
 * Move all strings to ui.py or to yaml file(s), allowing L10N.